 Much of success of Home Depot stock can be attributed to internal productivity gains and massive stock buybacks, both of which are unsustainable.
 There has been little growth from new stores.
 Some analysts fear that stock buybacks have inhibited capital expenditures that will damage long term prospects.

 Home Depot is making a concerted effort to better serve professional customers.
 This is a market where there is meaningful prospects for gaining market share.
-The 2015 $1.6 billion acquisition of direct marketer and distributor Interline Brands greatly increases its MRO (maintenance, repairs, and operations) business capabilities.

 In an era where consumers are gravitating towards e-commerce a company must be in a constant mode of change.
 In addition the home improvement business is highly cyclical, especially as they increase their professional business market share.
 Competition is always a concern.

 Dividend Value Builder Newsletter Membership (24 Issues) - $129/Yr.